 On the other hand, all the agreements of Prime Bank with suppliers or contractors undergo due assessment process which requires complying with Labour Code and other applicable laws of the country.
 Moreover, the procurement decisions are also subject to conformity with International Labour Conventions.
-The team involved in procurement visits suppliers and contractors' premises on need basis to monitor working conditions and other relevant issues like labour practices, human right etc.
+The team involved in procurement visits suppliers and contractors' premises on need basis to monitor working conditions and other relevant issues like labour practices, human right etc

 The security personnel employed by the Bank are formally trained and aware of policies and procedures regarding human right issues.
-The training requirement also applies to third party organizations that provide security personnel to the Bank.
+The training requirement also applies to third party organizations that provides ecurity personnel to the Bank.

 The most recent addition to encourage female employees at the workplace is that they are now able to avail child day-care facility in Motijheel area.
 Female employees having offices in Motijheel and peripheral area now can avail child day-care facility where they can keep their children in a safe and secured environment.
-This will not only help to retain female employees but will relieve them of the dilemma of leaving their child/children at home.
+This will not only help to retain female employees but will relieve them of the dilemma of leaving their child/children at home. our ant success depends in part on maintaining a plurality of perspectives.